 Hazelnut Praline Paste

-Hazelnut praline paste is a delicious gluten-free and dairy-free breakfast spread and a base for many different pastries.
-It is an easy recipe with a 100% guaranteed result!
+French hazelnut praline paste is a delicious gluten-free and dairy-free breakfast spread and a basic ingredient for many French pastries.
+It is an easy recipe with a 100% guaranteed result.

 - Total Time: 50 minutes